goliatone/go-crud/README.md

 - `Person` → `/person` and `/people`
 - `Category` → `/category` and `/categories`
 - `Bus` → `/bus` and `/buses`

+## Features

+- **OpenAPI Schema Generation**: Each resource automatically generates an OpenAPI-compatible schema endpoint
+- **Batch Operations**: Support for creating, updating, and deleting multiple records in a single request
+- **Advanced Filtering**: Query parameters with operators for complex filtering
+- **Soft Deletes**: Built-in support for soft delete functionality via Bun ORM
+- **Customizable Response Handlers**: Flexible response formatting for different API standards
+- **Logging Support**: Configurable logging with custom logger interface
+- **Router Adapter**: Works with Fiber v2 and can be extended for other routers

 ## Configuration